We have changed how we identify trusted networks and computers.

 “remember me”

-If you have remember me turned on, that counts as a login for this purpose.
+If you have remember me turned on, that counts as a login when your session has timed out.
 So even if you rely entirely on remember me over a long period, you won’t get a security alert after ninety days.

-However, remember me itself only works on IP addresses we have seen before, so you must log in explicitly when you connect on a new address.
-That is so that if your device is stolen, the thief does not remain logged in indefinitely.
+However, remember me itself only works on IP addresses belonging to a network we have seen before, so you must log in explicitly when you connect on a new network.
+That is so that if your device is stolen, the thief does not get access to a remembered session.
 Of course, if your email remains logged in they can just do a password reset.
 If your password manager is still accessible, then they can just use that.
 So this is not a panacea, but it helps.

 Note that many email systems and password managers also have switches to log out all sessions everywhere.
 Cameo also has a box to do this when you reset your password.
 That also now forgets the other browsers you have logged in from.